Jill Lepore (Author, historian, winner of the Guggenheim Fellowship, & Bancroft Prize.)

 Though much of Sach’s criticism of Obama, George Bush, Bill Clinton, and Ronald Reagan is deserved, his professorial economics is cloying because it ignores political reality and the truth of human nature.

 The father of American economics, Adam Smith, is the first to have recognized the critical role of politics in economics.

 Politics is a social science of give-and-take in both democratic and autocratic societies.
 The difference is–politics in democracy is practiced among the many; while in autocracy, politics is practiced among the few.

 Just as Adam Smith’s “Wealth of Nations” includes politics in economics, Thomas Hobbes’ “Leviathan”, introduces human nature to government.
 Thomas Hobbes notes Human nature is both good and bad.
 As logic dictates, politics in economics is both good and bad.

 Sachs is spot-on as an academic economist.
-But he ignores political reality.
-Public policy has always been a matter of “who’s ox is getting gored” whether democrats or despots are in control of government.
+Trump and many elected officials ignore political reality.
+Public policy has always been a matter of “who’s ox is getting gored” whether Democrats, Republicans, or despots are in control of government.